(888) 552-6760 SCHEDULE AN APPOINTMENT

 Educate yourself.
 Learn as much as possible about your loved one’s cancer type, treatment options and potential side effects.
 Ask your loved one’s doctor about patient education materials and supportive resources.
 The more you know about the disease and what to expect, the more confident you and your loved one will feel about treatment decisions.

 Find a cancer team you trust.
 Find doctors who are experienced in your loved one's form of cancer and who work as a team to provide individualized care.
-An integrative approach is also important to help your loved one manage side effects during treatment.
+An supportive approach is also important to help your loved one manage side effects during treatment.
 Also, having your loved one’s doctors in the same location provides greater convenience and more streamlined care.

 Stay organized.
 Keep a record of your loved one's medical history, test results and medications.
 Also, write down appointments, physician names and contact information, including the pharmacy number.
 It also helps to make a list of your daily responsibilities and prioritize what needs to be done.